Albanoid languages

-Albanoid or Albanic is a proposed branch or subfamily of the Indo-European (IE) languages, of which Albanian language varieties are the only surviving representatives.
+Albanoid or Albanic is a branch or subfamily of the Indo-European (IE) languages, of which Albanian language varieties are the only surviving representatives.
 In current classifications of the IE language family, Albanian is grouped in the same IE branch with Messapic, an ancient extinct language of Balkan provenance that is preserved in about six hundred inscriptions from Iron Age Apulia.
 This IE subfamily is alternatively referred to as Illyric, Illyrian complex, Western Paleo-Balkan, or Adriatic Indo-European.
 Concerning "Illyrian" of classical antiquity, it is not clear whether the scantly documented evidence actually represents one language and not material from several languages, but if "Illyrian" is defined as the ancient precursor of Albanian or the sibling of Proto-Albanian it is automatically included in this IE branch.
 Albanoid is also used to explain Albanian-like pre-Romance features found in Eastern Romance languages.

 The relation between Albanian and Messapic is supported by available fragmentary linguistic evidence that shows common characteristic innovations and a number of significant lexical correspondences between the two languages, and notably within the centum-satem classification they both feature the (partial) retention of the Proto-Indo-European three-way contrast for dorsal stops, which is limited only to them among the historical languages of the Balkans and Adriatic Sea (a similar feature is also evident in Luwian of the Anatolian languages and in Armenian).
 Proto-Messapic migration from the opposite Adriatic coast through a trans-Adriatic interaction network is also confirmed by recent archaeological evidence dating to the period between 1700 BCE and 1400 BCE, in the post-Cetina horizon.

 Nomenclature

-The IE subfamily that gave rise to Albanian and Messapic is alternatively referred to as 'Albanoid', 'Illyric', 'Illyrian complex', 'Western Palaeo-Balkan', or 'Adriatic Indo-European'.
-'Albanoid' is considered more appropriate as it refers to a specific ethnolinguistically pertinent and historically compact language group.
+The IE subfamily that gave rise to Albanian and Messapic is alternatively referred to as Albanoid, Albanic, Illyric, Illyrian complex, Western Palaeo-Balkan, or Adriatic Indo-European.
+Linguist John Trumper regards the term Albanoid as more appropriate than Illyrian as it refers to a specific ethnolinguistically pertinent and historically compact language group.
 Concerning "Illyrian" of classical antiquity, it is not clear whether the scantly documented evidence actually represents one language and not material from several languages.
 However, if "Illyrian" is defined as the ancient precursor language to Albanian, for which there is some linguistic evidence, and which is often supported for obvious geographic and historical reasons, or the sister language of Proto-Albanian, it is automatically included in this IE branch.
-'Albanoid' is also used to explain Albanian-like pre-Romance features found in Eastern Romance languages.
+Albanoid is also used to explain Albanian-like pre-Romance features found in Eastern Romance languages.

-The term 'Albanoid' for the IE subfamily of Albanian was firstly introduced by Indo-European historical linguist Eric Pratt Hamp (1920 – 2019), and thereafter adopted by a series of linguists.
-A variant term is 'Albanic'.
+The term Albanoid for the IE subfamily of Albanian was firstly introduced by Indo-European historical linguist Eric Pratt Hamp (1920 – 2019), and thereafter adopted by a series of linguists.
+A variant term is Albanic.
 The root ultimately originated from the name of the Illyrian tribe Albanoi, early generalized to all the Illyrian tribes speaking the same idiom.
 The process was similar to the spread of the name Illyrians from a small group of people on the Adriatic coast, the Illyrioi.